avalonmediasystem/avalon-terraform/README.md

 The EC2 instances are sized to minimize cost and allow occasional bursts (mostly by using `t3`).
 However if your system is constantly utilizing 30%+ CPU, it might be cheaper & more performant to switch to larger `t2` or `m5` instances.

 Cost can be further reduced by using [reserved instances](https://aws.amazon.com/ec2/pricing/reserved-instances/pricing/) - commiting to buy EC2 for months or years.

+Out of the box, the system can service up to 100 concurrent streaming users without serious performance degradation.
+More performance can be achieved by scaling up using a larger EC2 instance.